Discrimination

 The BC Human Rights Tribunal had found that VACFSS discriminated against “R.R.,” a mother whose children were apprehended by VACFSS.
 VACFSS applied to B.C.’s Supreme Court for judicial review, arguing that the Tribunal made several errors, including overstepping its jurisdiction.

-The judicial review will be heard in B.C.’s Supreme Court between Oct.
-30 and Nov.
-2, 2023.
+The judicial review was heard in B.C.’s Supreme Court from Oct.
+30 through Nov.
+2, 2023 and on Nov.
+24, 2023.

 This case will be crucial in determining whether people facing discrimination in the child welfare system will be able to enforce their Human Rights Code-protected rights.
-We will argue that the Provincial Court lacks jurisdiction to decide allegations of discrimination, so it is important that people are able to access the Human Rights Tribunal to address discriminatory conduct.
+We argued that the Provincial Court lacks jurisdiction to decide allegations of discrimination, so it is important that people are able to access the Human Rights Tribunal to address discriminatory conduct.

 Follow the case